DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-04.md

 Yahweh said, "What have you done?
 The voice of your brother's blood cries to me from the ground.

 ###### v11
-Now you are cursed because of the ground, which has opened its mouth to receive your brother's blood from your hand.
+Now you are cursed because of the ground, which has opened its mouth to receive your brother's [[blood in the Bible|blood]] from your hand.

 ###### v12
 From now on, when you till the ground, it won't yield its strength to you.
 You will be a fugitive and a wanderer in the earth."